 7.4.2.2 C2 communication modes configuration

-This procedure enables the configuration of the UAE Client, based on an application request from UAS application specific server (which can be the USS/UTM) to manage the C2 operation modes (direct, network-assisted) of C2 communication for a UAS.
+This procedure enables the configuration of the UAE Client, based on an application request from UAS application specific server (which can be the USS/UTM) to manage the C2 operation modes (direct, network-assisted, UTM-Navigated) of C2 communication for a UAS.
 For redundancy purposes, two links can be activated to work simultaneously or as active/standby.
 These links can belong to the same or different networks (e.g., dual subscription functionality) see Figure B.2.1-3.

 Figure 7.4.2.2-1 illustrates the C2 communication modes configuration procedure.